 Can You Empty a Joint Bank Account Before Divorce?

 With a joint bank account, you and your spouse “own” the account, and both of you have equal rights to the funds in that account.
 So, regardless of who deposits the money and how much, either you or your spouse can technically empty the account at any time.
 However, during divorce proceedings there can be nuances.

 During divorce proceedings, the family law court considers funds and assets in joint accounts to be marital property.
 This means the money belongs to both parties–even though only one spouse made most of the deposits.

 However, if you take money from your joint bank account without notifying your spouse and you file for divorce, or if you withdraw from the account against a court order, you might face legal repercussions.
 Depending on the situation, the court may order you to replace the funds and pay additional fines.
 Sometimes, if the divorce has already been filed and the statutory injunction is in place, you might be charged with criminal contempt.

 Additional penalties may include adjusting the division of marital assets and property.
 For instance, if you withdraw and spend $50,000 from your joint savings account and you file for divorce from your spouse.
 The court may penalize you by awarding your spouse $50,000 worth of marital assets and property that you’d otherwise have received in the divorce agreement.

 Contact Our Family Law Attorneys Today for Legal Advice!

 Often, property division is a source of disputes during divorce proceedings.
 Each spouse wants to make sure they get a piece of the marital estate they deserve.
-Getting the guidance of an experienced divorce attorney can help you achieve a fair property division.
+Getting the guidance of an experienced divorce attorney in Orland Park, IL, can help you achieve a fair property division.